MrJadaml/mac-maker/readme.md

 # for JavaScript support:
 ./install.py --tern-completer
 ```

+##### Powerline fonts config

+In iTerm, move to the Text options by selecting iTerm2 > Preferences > Profile > Text
+In the Text preferences pane, enable the "Use a different font for non-ASCII text" option.
+Then change the font to one of Powerline options.
+13pt Cousine is a good choice.

 ⚠️ Note: Some of the settings require the system to be logged out and back in before taking effect.